 - Scope of the ISMS e.g. business units to be included, supplier relations included or excluded.
 Counter-intuitively, perhaps, scope is not a primary factor since a basic level of effort is always required to design and implement the management system, regardless of how widely it is applied throughout the organisation.
 Scoping the ISMS too narrowly-scoped may actually create more work for the implementation team as well as unduly constraining its business value!

 - String length :-)

-FAQ: “Is it necessary to appoint an Information Security Manager to implement and run an ISMS?
+FAQ: “Is it necessary to appoint an Information Security Manager for our ISMS?
 If so, what qualifications should he/she possess?”

-A: Yes, in practice an ISMS needs a nominated Information Security Manager (ISM), Chief Information Security Officer (CISO) or similar leader to plan, implement, run and maintain it, although the ISO27k standards don’t exactly say it that clearly.
-A very rough rule-of-thumb suggests that a minimum of about 1% of an organization’s total employees should work purely in information security (a greater proportion in any organization for which information is a vital corporate asset hence information security is a critical business issue).
-Small organizations may not have the luxury of a dedicated full-time ISM/CISO but may assign the corresponding responsibilities to the IT Manager or someone else as a part-time duty.
-Organizations of all sizes are encouraged to utilize independent experts (consultants, contractors, auditors, or even managed service providers specializing in compliance, communications, collaboration and continuity) as necessary, both for the additional pairs of hands and more importantly their brains, expertise and experience.
+A: Yes, in practice an ISMS needs someone such as an Information Security Manager, Chief Information Security Officer or similar leader to plan, implement, run and maintain it, although the ISO27k standards don’t exactly say it that clearly.
+A very rough rule-of-thumb suggests that a minimum of about 1% of an organisation’s total employees should work purely in information security (a greater proportion in any organisation for which information is a vital corporate asset hence information security is a critical business issue).
+Small organisations may not have the luxury of a dedicated full-time ISM/CISO but may assign the corresponding responsibilities to the IT Manager or someone else as a part-time duty.
+Organisations of all sizes are encouraged to utilise independent experts (consultants, contractors, auditors, or even managed service providers specializing in compliance, communications, collaboration and continuity) as necessary, both for the additional pairs of hands and more importantly their brains, expertise and experience.